RPGroup-PBoC/mwc_growth/code/processing/microscopy/20181018_r1_37C_glycerol_O2_growth/README.md

 # 2018-10-18 Microscopy Growth Measurement

 ## Purpose
-This experiment was performed to measure the growth rate of our cells on glycerol medium.
+This experiment was performed to measure the growth rate of our cells on M9 + 0.5% glycerol.

 ## Strain Information
 | Location | Plasmid | Genotype | Host Strain | Shorthand |